rdkcentral/oci-package-spec/README.md

 the app doesn't support deep sleep / hibernation then the system can shut down the app or service before entering deep sleep.

+App or service needs to declare whether it supports Lifecycle 1 or 2 (via `version` field) and set of corresponding supported states.

 Another example is if the app doesn't support lifecycle, then it would likely only support the `foreground` and `background` states.